Ruben Wright

-Ruben Wright is a musician and former bandleader from Philadelphia.
+Ruben Wright (born 1937/8) is a musician and former bandleader from Philadelphia.
 He had an R&B Top 30 hit with "I'm Walking Out On You".
 He is also a songwriter.
 He also wrote the regional hit "God Only Knows" for The Capris in 1954.

 Background

 Wright was a member of an early 1950s group called The Uniques, in which he played piano.
 All of the members came from the same neighborhood.
 The group later evolved into the Capris.
 At that time the group's ages ranged from 15 to 16.
 In June 1954, the group was signed to Gotham Records, and recorded the Wright-penned "God Only Knows", featuring female singer Renee Hinton on lead.
 The Capris broke up after their final single in 1958, and Wright began his solo career.

 Career

 The single "Girls Make Me Nervous" bw "Love Is Gone" was released on the Wynne label in 1958.
 The B side "Love Is Gone" was composed by Eddie Warner and it has been suggested that some of the backing singers were members of The Capris.
 His next single "To You" bw "Bye Bye" was released on the Lancer label.

 In the early 1960s, he was a member of a backing group called The Manhattans.
 They backed a group called The Larks on the single "It's Unbelievable" bw "I Can't Believe It" which was released on the Sheryl label.